phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 The important thing here is that each page entry stores the _physical_ address of the next table.
 This avoids the need to run a translation for these addresses too, which would be bad for performance and could easily cause endless translation loops.

-The problem for us is that we can't directly access physical addresses from our kernel, since our kernel also runs on top of virtual addresses.
+The problem for us is that we can't directly access physical addresses from our kernel since our kernel also runs on top of virtual addresses.
 For example when we access address `4 KiB`, we access the _virtual_ address `4 KiB`, not the _physical_ address `4 KiB` where the level 4 page table is stored.
-When we want to acccess the physical address `4 KiB`, we can only do so through some virtual address that maps to it.
+When we want to access the physical address `4 KiB`, we can only do so through some virtual address that maps to it.

 So in order to access page table frames, we need to map some virtual pages to them.
 There are different ways to create these mappings that all allow us to access arbitrary page table frames: